alsalafiyyah/alsalafiyyah.github.io/_posts/tawassul/2020-07-29-tawassul-through-the entities-creatures.md

 layout: post
 title: "Tawassul through the entities, honor, or right of creatures"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 4217-1"
+source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 4217, Question 1"
-category: [tawassul]
+category: [fatwas,tawassul,wahhabism]
-hijri: Dhu al-Hijjah 8, 1441 AH
+hijri: Dhul-Hijjah 8, 1441
-date: 2020/07/29
+date: 2020-07-29
-shaykhs:
+locale: en
- - Shaykh Abdullah ibn Ghudayyan
+lang: en
- - Shaykh Abdul-Aziz ibn Baz
+note: true
- - Shaykh Abdul-Razzaq al-Afify
+excerpt: "Beseeching in the name of a person, virtue, status or right of creatures, whether they are prophets or righteous people is a subject of controversy among the scholars."
- - Shaykh Abdullah ibn Qa'ud
+group1: true
 ---

-Question:
+### Question:
 Beseeching Allah (Tawassul) by virtue of one of His creatures.
 This is a confusing issue for the Ummah (nation), but most of the scholars approved it, including Imam Ahmad, the Imam of Ahl-ul-Sunnah (adherents to the Sunnah), Ibn Qudamah , Al-Nawawy , Al-Shawkany , Ibn Hajar Al-'Asqalany , Muhammad Ibn ‘Abdul-Wahhab and many other scholars.
 Did Shaykh Muhammad support this or not?
 Where does the truth lie regarding this issue with certified evidence to refute the claim that no one condemned this except Ibn Taymiyyah and Al-Albany; the only two scholars who prohibited Tawassul in the name of any of His creatures.

-Answer:
+### Answer:
 Beseeching in the name of a person, virtue, status or right of creatures, whether they are prophets or righteous people is a subject of controversy among the scholars.
 The scholarly opinion of the Jumhur (dominant majority of scholars) is prohibition, which is the opinion held by the Shaykh of Islam Ibn Taymiyyah and Shaykh Muhammad Ibn 'Abdul-Wahhab.

 The Committee was asked a similar question to which they replied: